-So far, we’ve defined theme as being what the events of a novel “mean.”
-The plot (and associated characters and settings) sit on the surface of a story.
-Theme runs beneath the surface.
+So far, we’ve defined theme as what the events of a novel “mean.”
+The events (and associated characters and settings) sit on the surface of a story.
+Theme runs beneath it.

 Now think about it from a reader’s perspective…

-The surface storytelling satisfies the reader’s need to escape and to be entertained.
+- The surface storytelling satisfies the reader’s need for escape and entertainment.

-The sub-surface “meaning” of the story satisfies their need to draw a lesson or a conclusion from the events, thus furthering their understanding of the human condition.
+- The sub-surface “meaning” of the story satisfies their need to draw a lesson or a conclusion from the events.
+This furthers their understanding of the human condition.